 \subsection{A. Theoretical Model}

-For a theoretical model of the DURKID, we use a standard quantum information science method (c.f.
+For a theoretical model of the DuRKID, we use a standard quantum information science method (c.f.
 Ref. \cite{Gardiner}).
 Fig. 4(a) shows the system diagram for the model, which has two resonator modes.
-We describe it with two resonator modes, each with its own two-port transmission line.
-Both modes are simultaneously coupled to a TLS noise source.
-Only one TLS and coupling is shown, but the model generally has TLSs which have different effective couplings to a hybridized resonator mode, due to their symmetry created by inter-resonator mode coupling $\Omega_{AB}$. $\kappa_{A}$ and $\kappa_{B}$ are the coupling rates of resonators A and B, respectively, to their intended 2-port transmission line.
+Per the layout, we describe each resonator mode with its own two-port transmission line.
+Both modes are coupled to a TLS noise source.
+Only one TLS and its coupling is shown, but the model generally has many TLSs with different couplings to one hybridized resonator mode, and the hybridized mode is generally created from\gray{due to their symmetry created by} inter-resonator mode coupling $\Omega_{AB}$. $\kappa_{A}$ and $\kappa_{B}$ are the coupling rates of resonators $A$ and $B$, respectively, to their intended 2-port transmission line.
 The coupling rates of the resonators to the other (unintended) transmission lines are represented by $\kappa_{Ax}$ and $\kappa_{Bx}$, respectively.
-In this analysis we focus on TLSs that are far enough from resonance to not be saturated by the drive field.
-A coupled TLS pair could cause a different qualitative noise spectra (c.f.
-Ref. \cite{PRB015}), but also the method of protection is qualitative and thus the interaction within a capacitor should not matter.
-Generally we consider that the resonators are coupled to the \textit{i}-th TLS with a resonance coupling constant of $g_{i}$.
-We represent the TLSs by the spin operator $\sigma_{i}^{z}$ due to the standard analogy between TLS theory and a two state system (with pseudo spin-$\frac{1}{2}$).
-The Hamiltonian for the system interacting with two transmission lines has the form
+In this analysis, we focus on TLSs that are far enough from resonance to not be saturated by the drive field.
+A coupled TLS pair could cause different qualitative noise spectra (c.f.
+Ref. \cite{PRB015}), but the method of protection is qualitative such that\gray{and thus} the interaction of the pair within a capacitor should not matter.
+Generally, we consider that the resonators are coupled to the \textit{i}-th TLS with a resonance coupling constant of $g_{i}$.
+We represent TLSs with a spin operator $\sigma_{i}^{z}$, using the analogy between TLS theory and a two-state system (with pseudo spin-$\frac{1}{2}$).
+The Hamiltonian for the system interacting with two transmission lines then has the form